 - attend one or both of the free law school forums conducted in Atlanta each fall: (1) the LSAC forum, which normally has representatives from every law school in the country, or (2) the Law Admissions Workshop Series (LAWS), which involves a series of small workshops conducted by representatives from the top ranked law schools in the country.

 - Acquire applications from prospective law schools.
-Dr. Evans often receives application fee waivers from local law schools (e.g., GSU, Emory, and Mercer), so make sure to contact him before paying fees for applying to those schools.
+CASA Pre-Law often receives application fee waivers from local law schools (e.g., GSU, Emory, and Mercer), so make sure to contact him before paying fees for applying to those schools.

 - Use CAS to assemble all of your application materials and, once complete, send it all off (preferably before Thanksgiving).

 What You Can (and should) Do your Freshman and Sophomore Years to Prepare for Getting into a Good Law School